A Syntax for Strictly Associative and Unital $\infty$-Categories: A Decision Procedure for Cattsua

 \item For terms, we have \(\sc(x) = 0\) for variables \(x\).

 If \(\Coh \Delta A \sigma\) is an identity then:

 \end{itemize} \end{definition}

 The motivation for syntactic complexity is as follows.
 We would like to show that each reduction reduces the depth of the syntax tree, but this doesn't quite work, as reductions like insertion can add new constructions into the reduced term.
 The necessary insight is that these constructions only add complexity in a lower dimension than the term being reduced.
-Syntactic complexity measures the depth of the syntax at each dimension, where removing a coherence of dimension \(n\) reduces the complexity, even if we add arbitrary complexity at lower dimensions.
+The syntactic complexity is given as an ordinal to leverage known results, though it should be noted that ordinals below \(\omega^\omega\) can be represented by a lists of natural numbers ordered lexicographically and under this interpretation the syntactic complexity effectively computes the number of coherences at each dimension.
+Therefore removing a coherence of dimension \(n\) reduces the complexity, even if we add arbitrary complexity at lower dimensions.
 Syntactic complexity also treats identities in a special way, as these play a special role in blocking reduction in the theory.

 The syntactic complexity does not account for the type in a coherence, as this is difficult to encode.
 Instead of showing that all reductions reduce syntactic complexity, we instead show that all reduction which are not ``cell reductions'' (reductions that have the rule marked ``Cell'' in their derivation) reduce syntactic complexity and deduce that a hypothetical infinite reduction sequence must only consist of cell reductions after a finite number of steps, and then appeal to an induction on dimension.